Stewart International Airport: Port Authority takeover and end of privatization

 On January 25, 2007, the Port Authority voted to buy the lease for Stewart.
 It took over operating control on November 1, 2007, after New Jersey's acting governor Richard Codey signed a bill the New Jersey Legislature had to pass, changing the law to allow the move.
-The PA will pay NEG $78.5 million for the remaining 93 years on its lease.
+PANYNJ will pay NEG $78.5 million for the remaining 93 years on its lease.
 The day after the takeover, an opening ceremony was held in which New York State Governor Eliot Spitzer attended and the Port Authority flag was raised.
 It has set aside $500 million in its ten-year capital improvement plan to expand the airport.
-After the takeover, law enforcement became the responsibility of the Port Authority of New York and New Jersey Police Department.